-When organic options are not available, wash all produce with a fruit and vegetable wash.
+When organic options are not available wash all produce with a fruit and vegetable wash.
 Washing and rinsing produce with only water may reduce levels of some pesticides but it does not eliminate them.
-Peeling may also reduces exposure but valuable nutrients often go down the drain witht he peel.
-The "veggie wash" contains mild detergents that lift off much of the oil-based pesticides that are sprayed on plants.
+Peeling may also reduces exposure but valuable nutrients often go down the drain wit the peel.
+The “veggie wash” contains mild detergents that lift off much of the oil-based pesticides that are sprayed on plants.

 Soft plastics contain hormone-disrupting toxins such as phthalates that can leach into foods.
 Phthalates have been linked to hormonal imbalances in children and breast cancer in women.
 Hard plastics with a higher recycling code are a safer choice.
 For food storage use glass, ceramic, or stainless steel.

 7. Read the label and choose natural

 Commercial soaps, laundry detergents and household cleaning products contain synthetics, fragrances and chemicals that cause skin irritations.
 Parabens are chemical preservatives found in many cosmetics and pharmaceutical products, as well as some processed foods, and have been linked to breast cancer.